bright/new-www/_posts/2019-03-13-android-koin.md

 You can also bind `WeatherProvider` per Activity which will depend on its lifecycle or create a special scope for your needs opened and closed whenever you want.

-For more information visit thei [Getting Started](https://insert-koin.io/docs/1.0/getting-started/introduction/) section
+For more information visit official [Getting Started](https://insert-koin.io/docs/1.0/getting-started/introduction/) section.

 ## Summary
 Koin has a great Kotlin feeling, dsl syntax, no annotations, no boilerplate and is pretty easy to implement.
 The other important thing are - errors.
 Koin provides us with clean and reasonable error logs.
 If you make a mistake in your implementation it's really effortless to localize and fix a problem.
 You can even bind your own logger to it while initializing.